tietoevry-infra-as-code/terraform-azurerm-caf-vnet-hub/examples/README.md

 This module deploys a hub network using the [Microsoft recommended Hub-Spoke network topology](https://docs.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke).
 Usually, only one hub in each region with multiple spokes and each of them can also be in separate subscriptions.

+This is designed to quickly deploy hub and spoke architecture in the azure and further security hardening would be recommend to add appropriate NSG rules to use this for any production workloads.

 ## Module Usage

 ```hcl